 Do not wear anything cotton anywhere on your person (socks, MAYBE, but make sure they’re wicking cotton).
-Cotton soaks up moisture like crazy.
-Last year, I made the mistake of wearing a cotton tank under a long-sleeved tech tee.
+Cotton soaks up moisture like crazy, and all that moisture can weigh you down.
+Last year, I made the mistake of wearing a cotton tank under a long-sleeved tech tee in a very misguided attempt to stay warm.
 I was not a happy camper at the finish line.
 I was a shivering camper.
 This year, lesson learned: no cotton.
 I’ll be wearing the same moisture-wicking capris as last year and a tech tee.
+If you don’t want to spend a lot of money, here are my picks from Academy’s line of activewear, which is very reasonably priced.

 Finally, if you have long hair, put it in a French braid.
 I’m serious.
 Ponytails might get caught on barbed wire or be distracting.
 Last year, I braided my hair.
 It was the best decision ever.
 I’ve started wearing my hair in a French braid for all my races, which keeps it from swinging around and whacking me.
 (I have really long, puffy hair.)